microsoft/coyote/docs/_learn/tools/coverage.md

 Details of the report files that are created for the separate coverage types are provided in subsequent sections.

-## Activity coverage
+## Actor activity coverage

-Activity coverage includes event coverage, which is defined in the following section, as well as a summary of states that were entered and exited and which state transitions occurred.
+Actor activity coverage includes event coverage, which is defined in the following section, as well as a summary of states that were entered and exited and which state transitions occurred.

 ## Definition of event coverage